 Take the time to sit down with your marketing team to determine the full demographic of your audience to avoid hitting these snags.
 Try writing a short paragraph that defines their age, what they like, where they live, and what they might be struggling with.

-The clearer you are, the better.
+The clearer you are with this, the better.

 2. Declare Your Objective